google-coral/examples-camera/gstreamer/README.md

-# GStreamer examples for inferencing on Coral
+# GStreamer camera examples with Coral

-This folder contains example code using [GStreamer](https://github.com/GStreamer/gstreamer) to obtain camera images and then perform image classification or object detection on the Edge TPU.
+This folder contains example code using [GStreamer](https://github.com/GStreamer/gstreamer) to obtain camera images and perform image classification and object detection on the Edge TPU.

 This code works on Linux using a webcam, Raspberry Pi with the Pi Camera, and on the Coral Dev Board using the Coral Camera or a webcam.
 For the first two, you also need a Coral